 A project is a specific production web page that you manage in the web app.
 A project links a pattern library to a URL for a production web page and provides a few configuration options that control how Warhol runs tests on pages that belong to the project.

 A component is any standalone building block used for a web project, built with markup and CSS styling.
 Examples for components are buttons, teasers or even more complex UI objects like a modal dialog.
 If you know the CSS methodology BEM, components are the B in BEM.
 From the perspective of Atomic Design, components may be atoms, molecules or sometimes even organisms.
+If your project was a country, and we think of the pattern library as its constitution, components are individual, specific laws.

 The term “component” usually refers to the component as a whole, including any elements the component may contain.
 Elements inside a component are called component children.
-Components in the pattern library are called component definitions, components in production web pages are refereed to as component implementations.
+Components in the pattern library are called component definitions, components in production web pages are referred to as component implementations.
 A component definition defines the exact styles and child elements that a component implementation must implement.
 Warhol will complain about any deviation in a component implementation from the component definition.

 Snapshots are data about components and component children that Warhol extracted from a pattern library.
 When Warhol checks your production web page for errors, the page is actually compared to the snapshots that were created from the pattern library.